When is it Appropriate to Use Vitamin Supplements?

 Certain lifestyle choices or conditions may necessitate the use of vitamin supplements:

-Smoking: Smokers may require more vitamin C as their bodies use it up more quickly.
+Smoking: Smokers may require more vitamin C as their bodies use it more quickly.

 Alcohol Consumption: Excessive alcohol can interfere with the absorption of several nutrients, including folate and thiamine (B1), making supplements beneficial.